gouldju1/annotations-infrastructure/README.md

 pip install ./prodigy*.whl
 ```

+**NOTE: DO NOT CHANGE THE NAME OF THE WHEEL FILE!
+IT MUST _EXACTLY_ MATCH THE NAME OF THE FILE ON THE PURDUE BOX.
+IF YOU DOWNLOAD THE FILE > 1 TIME, CHECK THE END OF THE FILENAME TO ENSURE A ` (1)`, FOR EXAMPLE, WAS NOT ADDED!
+FAILURE TO ADHERE TO THE NAMING WILL LIKELY RESULT IN A FAILED INSTALLATION**

 At this point, Prodigy should be installed within your virtual environemnt.
 To check, run `python -m prodigy stats`, which should provide an output similar to:
 ```
 ============================== ✨  Prodigy Stats ==============================